tarwn/lessthandot-hugo/blogs/content/posts/2011-05-03-compressing-data-with-uniqueidentifier-columns.md

 With uniqueidentifier data types, this is the case.
 Compression at this stage will take more to perform.

-This doesn’t mean NOT to enable compression by default because you see a uniqueidentifier column in a table.
-In fact, let’s test the next script.
+This doesn't mean NOT to enable compression by default because you see a uniqueidentifier column in a table.
+In fact, let's test the next script.

 sql
 create table compress_test_char (id uniqueidentifier default newid(), CHAR_COL CHAR(8000) default 'Take all this space, plus some')